LautaroOchotorena/Rag/README.md

 # RAG for mathematical documents
-This project aims to create a chatbot based on mathematical documents where you can interact with and ask about exercises, information about a topic, examples, other authors that the documents cite, etc.
+This project aims to create a chatbot based on mathematical documents, allowing users to interact with it and ask about exercises, information about a topic, examples, references to other authors cited in the documents, and more.

-The documents have to be in english otherwise it will be needed to change the embedding model to a multilingual one.
+The documents must be in english; otherwise, it will be necessary to switch to a multilingual embedding model.

 # Flow of the RAG